How to Start a House Cleaning Business

 Whether you clean by yourself and have no employees or you have several employees cleaning daily for you, having organized books and knowing where your money is going is crucial to your profitability.

-For smaller businesses (1 Cleaners) using an Excel spread sheet should suffice.
+For smaller businesses (1 Cleaner) using an Excel spreadsheet will do the trick.
 But as your company grows you should look into other online accounting programs.

-Online accounting programs can be Free for basic packages.
+Some online accounting programs can be Free for basic packages.
 Programs offering Free bookkeeping software include WaveApps or FreshBooks.